oubiwann/lgtk-tutorial/ch1/README.md

 * GTK+ 2.24 (2.24.27-0ubuntu1)
 * LFE 0.10.1
 * Erlang 18.1

+In order to run the example code, the additional software is required:

+* GNU make
+* rebar

 The examples were written and tested on an Ubuntu 15.10 system running OpenSTEP and WindowMaker.